Idea to Innovation: Inventions that Move the Industry

 Cable tray applications are more common in Europe and the IEC standards have evolved to include a robust methodology for testing cable cleats against short circuit events.
 IEC 61914:2015 sets standards for resistance to electromechanical forces, but also outlines requirements for temperature rating, corrosion, UV resistance, and more to ensure cable cleats can withstand harsh construction site conditions.

 We take pride in our leadership on industry standards.
 This is one of the many ways Panduit ensures solutions remain on the cutting edge of compliance and safety.
 Panduit’s technical engineer Andy Booth recently joined the IEC committee as the US expert, responsible for overseeing the IEC 61914 standard on cable cleats for electrical installations.

 Panduit is constantly advocating for the adoption of these stronger standards, and only recommend applications that meet them.
-Engineers like Booth, Balaji Kandasamy, our director of engineering, and Rodney Rouleau, our senior engineering manager, believe that ongoing harmonization will eventually bring NEC and other regional codes closer to the IEC.
+Engineers like Booth and Rodney Rouleau, our senior engineering manager, believe that ongoing harmonization will eventually bring NEC and other regional codes closer to the IEC.
 So, they were determined that our cable cleat designs would meet those standards from the start.

 A Model Cable Cleat